vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

 Here certain alternatives are allowed in place of an absolute fast and they have to be explained.
 But before doing so, attention has to be drawn to the rule propounded by Manu [^256] viz. if a person, being master of (i.e. quite able to carry out) the main provisions for a rite, resorts to alternatives provided (by texts) he would not, foolish as he is, secure the otherworldly rewards ( of that rite).
 Therefore, ekabhakta, nakta and ayācita are to be employed only if one is unable to observe a strict fast.

 Ekabhakta means eating only once a day after the middle of the day.+++(5)+++ Madhyāhna means the 3rd part of the day divided into five parts (i. e. from the 13th ghati after sunrise up to the 18th of a day of 30 ghatīs).
 Hemādri (on kāla p.
-109) holds that madhyāhna is the middle part of the day divided into three parts and according to him the proper time for ekabhakta is the time immediately after midday, since the Skanda employs the words after the middle of the day is passed' (dinārdha-samayestite),[^257] while the gauṇa-kala is up to
+109) holds that madhyāhna is the middle part of the day divided into three parts and according to him the proper time for ekabhakta is the time immediately after midday, since the Skanda employs the words after the middle of the day is passed' (dinārdha-samayestite),[^257] while the gauṇa-kala is up to sunset.
+Works like the Nirṇayāmrta, Smrtikaustubha (pp. 9-10) approve of the division into five parts, and hold that ekabhakta means taking food at sometime between the 13th and 18th ghati of the day (of 30 ghatīs).258 When ekabhakta is merely an alternative to strict upavāsa on ekādasi, food must be taken on the tithi on which the fast would have been observed if the performer were able to undergo it.
+The same 259 rule applies to nakta as a substitute for upavāsa.

 [^256]: